jamesma100/jamesma100.github.io/_posts/2024-01-20-humans-ais-and-the-last-week-on-earth.md

 title: "Humans, AIs, and the last week on Earth"
 ---

-Earlier this week, I sat down with a unique trio consisting of a social media psychologist, an bright IP rights lawyer, and a college kid I recently met at an art show, during which he expressed to me his deep fascination with the painting _Mona Lisa_.
+Earlier this week, I sat down with a unique trio consisting of a social media psychologist, an IP rights lawyer, and a college kid I recently met at an art show, during which he expressed to me his deep fascination with the painting _Mona Lisa_.
 "I first laid eyes on this wondrous woman during my freshman year college trip to the Louvre," George said to me.
 "Nowadays I see these computer programs recreating her, changing her smile, changing her hair, adding a top hat.
 It's not the same.
 It's not right."

-'Twas the year of Midjourneyman and WhispyWhisper, advanced AI programs able to create digital images and music in a matter of seconds.
+'Twas the year of Midjourneyman and WhispyWhisper, advanced AI programs capable of creating digital images and music in a matter of seconds.
 Newspapers and magazines left and right have been churning out articles and interviews on the impact this has had on humans' creative output.
 My boss at NYT wanted a piece from me by Thursday morning.

 "Don't worry about accuracy, and don't think to hard.
 Interview some people.
 Get their thoughts.
 Make some shit up if you have to," he said to me as we ran into each other in the coffee room.
 It was quiet in the office, absent the usual churning of printers I've grown used to during my seven years here.
 The government had recently issued a ban on print media due to a nation-wide water shortage.
 I was told that this was the last week on Earth.

-Dr. Nicole Larson is the psychologist in question.
+Dr. Nicole Larson is the social media psychologist in question.
 I had previously referred to her as a "Mrs.", but she frantically corrected me.
-"Please, it's a _Dr._.
-I worked very hard on my PhD - did you know my thesis took nearly three years?"
+"Please, it's a _Dr._ - I worked very hard on my PhD.
+Did you know my thesis took nearly three years?"

-Apparently Dr. Lawson only took a month to write her PhD thesis, but her advisor didn't appreciate her use of quotations around the word "therapy," hence the extra 35 months of back-and-forth.
+Apparently it only took Dr. Lawson a month to write her PhD thesis, but her advisor objected to her use of quotation marks around the word "therapy," hence the extra 35 months of back-and-forth.
 "This is approaching the realm of conspiracy theories.
 There is a ton of literature around therapy and its effectiveness in treating mental health issues.
 I know it's only two additional characters, but the implications are large.
 You don't want to be seen as a fraudster," he explained for the first two years.
-But like everyone who gets in the way of Dr. Nicole Lawson, he eventually succumed after she sued him for defamation.
+But like everyone who gets in the way of Dr. Nicole Lawson, he eventually succumbed after she sued him for defamation.

-Recently, Dr. Lawson has come under fire for her posts on X, such as claiming that ADHD is a myth originating from orcs.
+Recently, Dr. Lawson has come under fire for her posts on X, such as one claiming that ADHD is a myth originating from orcs.

 "You see, in the orc villages, whenever food is ready, the baby orcs would get up from whatever they were doing and run toward the steaming hot food.
 And as the mother orc serves them the soup or whatever, they would jump up and down with excitement.
 It is purely an orc phenomenon.
 It has nothing to do with humans," she elaborated in a separate post.